In this business you either sink or swim or you don’t.

 I chose the low-end G4 at 400 MHz because that gives Motorola some “wiggle room” as they flesh out the 450 MHz G4 – excuse me – as Motorola fleshes out the “Pentium 1.9 Gigahertz” G4 and the “Pentium 2.0 Gigahertz” G4.
 Such labels would draw everyone’s attention to the fact that the G4 is the fastest computer, period.

-Coupled with OS X’s introduction, the one-two punch to the PC world would be complete.
+Coupled with the forthcoming introduction of Mac OS X, the one-two punch to the PC world would be complete.

 I think this would merely be one more example of Thinking Different.